 The Company's main asset is the Hickey's Pond - Paradise Gold Property, located on the Burin Peninsula of southeastern Newfoundland, Canada.
-The Property is so named because it encompasses two parallel mineralised trends: the Hickey's Pond trend and the Paradise trend.
-Both trends include a number of mineralised showings.
-(The Company has in the past sometimes referred to the Property as the "Burin Gold Project".)
+The Property encompasses two parallel mineralised trends: the Hickey's Pond trend and the Paradise trend.
+To date, the Company has completed various drill programs and geophysical surveys which include mineralised showings on both trends, the results of which have been disclosed in news releases available on SEDAR.com.
+The mineral licences that constitute the Property are described in the financial statements and on the Company's website, www.burin-gold.com.